 Merck & Company Partnership

-The next generation of Health IT professionals need an important combination of technical skills and the understanding of how to use health data appropriately.
-This unique partnership between Merck & Company and Moravian College gives students an opportunity to develop these abilities while they make contributions to Merck initiatives.
+The next generation of Health IT professionals needs an important combination of technical skills and the understanding of how to use health data appropriately.
+This unique partnership between Merck & Company and Moravian University gives students an opportunity to develop these abilities while they make contributions to Merck initiatives.

-Over the past two years, Merck employees and Moravian College students have made significant contributions to two open-source projects through senior capstones, summer SOAR projects, internships and co-ops.
+Over the past two years, Merck employees and Moravian University students have made significant contributions to two open-source projects through senior capstones, summer SOAR projects, internships and co-ops.

 In 2014, a team developed an add-on module for the EMR system OpenMRS that allows users to collect aggregate, anonymized data through a REST-ful interface.
 In 2015, a team created a web-based application to graphically visualize Medicare billing data provided by DocGraph.